Volcanism on the Moon: Lava tubes

 Although lava tubes have long been known to exist on Earth, it has only been relatively recently that they have been confirmed to also exist on the Moon.
 Their existence is sometimes revealed by the presence of a "skylight", a place in which the roof of the tube has collapsed, leaving a circular hole that can be observed by lunar orbiters.
 An area displaying a lava tube is the Marius Hills region.
 In 2008, an opening to a lava tube in this area may have been discovered by the Japanese Kaguya spacecraft.
 The skylight was photographed in more detail in 2011 by NASA's Lunar Reconnaissance Orbiter, showing both the 65-meter-wide pit and the floor of the pit about 36 m below.
+In 2023–2024, radar imaging of the Mare Tranquillitatis pit crater from NASA's Lunar Reconnaissance Orbiter was analyzed and determined to have been formed by the collapse of a lava tube that resulted in the formation of a cave conduit at least tens of meters long, proving the existence of lunar caves.
 There may also be lava tubes in the Mare Serenitatis.

 Lunar lava tubes may potentially serve as enclosures for human habitats.
 Tunnels larger than 300 m in diameter may exist, lying under 40 m or more of basalt, with a stable temperature of -20 C. These natural tunnels provide protection from cosmic radiation, solar radiation, meteorites, micrometeorites, and ejecta from impacts.
 They are insulated from the extreme temperature variations on the lunar surface and could provide a stable environment for inhabitants.